javier-arango/simplified-page-rank-algorithm/README.md

 > The PageRank algorithm is an algorithm used by Google Search to rank web pages in their search engine results to order or rank different web pages on the internet.

 ## Web Representation
-The entire internet consists of different webpages that can be represented as a graph.
-Each node represents a webpage and each edge represents a link between two webpages.
-In this project I implemented an Adjacency List graph becuase it have better space complexity.
+The entire internet consists of different web pages that can be represented as a graph.
+Each node represents a webpage, and each edge represents a link between two web pages.
+I implemented an Adjacency List graph in this project because it has better space complexity.

 ## User Input
 Line 1 contains the number of lines (n) that will follow and the number of power iterations (p) to perform.
 Each line from 2 to n+1 will contain two URL’s – from_page to_page separated by a single space.
 This means that the from_page points to the URL to_page.